Gravity Well Arena

 Weapons

 There are six weapons, each designed to interact with gravity wells differently.
-The railgun fires a fast kinetic projectile that curves in gravitational fields.
+The railgun fires a fast kinetic projectile that curves in gravitational fields (Verlet-integrated like the ship).
 The mass driver is slower but heavier.
-The photon lance fires along null geodesics, which means it follows the curvature of spacetime.
-In practice, you can shoot it around a black hole and hit a target on the other side, which took some iteration to balance.
-The gravity bomb drops a temporary point mass that distorts nearby trajectories.
-The impulse rocket is a guided missile.
-The tidal mine sits at a position and waits.
+The photon lance fires along null geodesics (\(ds^2 = 0\)), tracing the path light would follow through curved spacetime.
+In practice, you can shoot it around a black hole and hit a target on the other side, because the beam bends toward the mass just as starlight bends around the sun.
+The gravity bomb drops a temporary point mass that distorts nearby trajectories, effectively adding a term to the gravitational potential.
+The impulse rocket delivers an orbital kick on impact, shoving targets deeper into the gravity well (into stronger dilation).
+The tidal mine settles into a stable orbit and detonates when something passes at a different altitude, dealing damage proportional to the tidal gradient \(\partial^2 \Phi / \partial r^2\) between the two altitudes.

 The weapon balance ended up being shaped by the dilation mechanic in ways I didn't fully anticipate.
 Weapons that are slow in flat space become threatening in dilated space because the target is experiencing compressed time.
 This meant that the "weak" weapons (mines, gravity bombs) become the most dangerous in the deep zones where dilation is strongest.